-What is your value proposition?
-What do you do differently—do you offer a product or service better, cheaper or more innovative than your competition?
-You need to understand what sets you apart so that you can communicate it clearly with your potential and current customers and motivate them to patronize your business.
+In other words, what do you do differently?
+Do you offer a product or service better, cheaper or more innovative than your competition?
+When you understand what sets you apart, you can communicate it clearly with your potential and current customers and motivate them to patronize your business.

 Here are 31 value propositions that stand out.
 My favorite is Pinterest (number 18).
 One could argue that the name Pinterest is confusing if you’ve never heard of it before, but their highly visual homepage, clear call to action and the words “a few (million) of your favorite things” help you understand what this site is and what you can do with it.